swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 > ## Check Your Understanding
 >
 > What values do the variables `mass` and `age` have after each statement in the following program?
-> You can test your answers by typing the commands.
+> Test your answers by executing the commands.
 >
 > ~~~
 > mass = 47.5